HastingsGreer/blog/FeatureMapICON.md

 \fig{/assets/FeatureMapICON/camel_figure.png}

-However, a new issue appears: the neural network trains well for a while, but eventually we see again that the loss improves while the accuracy gets worse
+However, a new issue appears: the neural network trains well for a while, but eventually we see again that the loss improves while the accuracy gets worse.
-.
 The reason is that the network begins having specific distributions of vectors for each part of the image, so that it never matches pixels further apart than the affine warping can move them: the

 ## Attempt 2: force each pixel location to have the same per channel mean